 Many third-party services and technology can help your team provide IT service.
-JIRA, Active Directory, and Bomgar are a few examples.
+JIRA, Active Directory, and Beyond Trust (formally Bomgar) are a few examples.
 Using these tools in concert with each other is vital to getting the service data your team needs.
 So, when considering an ITSM platform, it is critical to understand the availability of integrations.

 But what are the differences between the types of integrations out there?
 Here are the four major types of third-party integration methods available.
 Let’s also highlight the pros and cons of each for your service team.

 Application Programming Interface (API) is the most common tool for connecting different applications.
 There are many different types of API that are either public, partner, or private.
 What they all have in common is how they enable interaction between applications.
 An API uses a common code language to specify functionality and set protocols.
 This gives your applications the ability to transfer data.

 - Highly flexible: Because the integration uses product code, it is flexible when it comes to specific data.
 The only limitation is that it is dependent on developer resources.

 - App changes aren’t disruptive: APIs are often limited in scope.
 So, service providers can offer more functionality without affecting other third-party systems.

 - Widely available: As stated earlier, API is the most common tool for third-party integration.
 So, it will be unlikely that you run into a service that won’t offer API integration options.

 - Dependent on vendor: Vendors are responsible for creating APIs.
 So, you are reliant on the vendor to create APIs for the specific type of information you are trying to pull.

 - Code-intensive: Because they are code-based, APIs need an understanding of programming languages to install.